Where dogs can be trained

 Avian aversion training does not override any dog access restrictions for an area.

 How dogs are trained

 Dogs are fitted with electric collars and exposed to dead ground-dwelling native birds and faeces in a controlled situation.
-Whilst sniffing these, the dog is 'punished' with a small but surprising electric shock.
+Whilst sniffing these, the dog is given a negative reinforcement through a small but surprising electric shock.

 Most dogs quickly learn to avoid the birds following this experience.
-The owner is encouraged to reinforce this message when the dog shows interest in other birds, at home or out hunting.
-Following the training, certificates of attendance are issued.
+You should reinforce this message when the dog shows interest in other birds anywhere.